grantm/perl-libxml-by-example/source/namespaces.rst

     :lines: 1

-When an element in a document is associated with a namespace URI it will only match an XPath expression that is also associated with the same namespace URI.
+When an element in a document is associated with a namespace URI it will only match an XPath expression that includes a prefix that is also associated with the same namespace URI.
-XPath expressions also use namespace prefixes to associate a namespace URI with an element.
 However it's important to stress that it's not the prefix that is being matched, but the URI associated with the prefix.

+Using the XPath sandbox, you can confirm that if we register the 'Dublin Core' namespace URI with the prefix ``dc``, the XPath expression ``//dc:title`` will match the ``<title>`` element in the ``<metadata>`` section:

+.. xpath-try:: //dc:title
+    :filename: xml-libxml.svg
+    :ns_args: xmlns:dc=http://purl.org/dc/elements/1.1/

+However if we register the same URI with the prefix ``dublin`` instead then we can match the same element using the ``dublin`` prefix in our XPath:

+.. xpath-try:: //dublin:title
+    :filename: xml-libxml.svg
+    :ns_args: xmlns:dublin=http://purl.org/dc/elements/1.1/

 In order to associate namespace prefixes in XPath expressions with namespace URIs, we need to use an `XML::LibXML::XPathContext